Shinyzenith/erin/README.md

   Copy and paste the contents of <a href="https://github.com/AakashSharma7269/erin/blob/main/demo.env"><code>demo.env</code></a> into the <code>.env</code> file you just made and fill in the Discord bot token and type <code>localhost</code> for the MongoDB URI, or another URI if you are using a database hosted in the cloud.

   <h4>Step 5: Install the dependencies and run!</h4>
-  Run the following in your terminal to install the dependencies: `pipenv install --ignore-pipfile` Run the bot by running `pipenv run python src/main.py`
+  Run the following in your terminal to install the dependencies: <code>pipenv install --ignore-pipfile</code>
+  Run the bot by running <code>pipenv run python src/main.py</code>